What makes offset putters different?

-Almost all putters are offset putters.
-That means that the face of the putter is set behind (i.e. further away from the target than) the leading edge of the putter shaft.
+Offset putters are those where the top edge of the putter is behind (i.e. further away from the target than) the leading edge of the shaft.

 If your hands lead the putter head through the ball you'll find you're far more likely to have passive hands through the strike and the putter head will twist less on off-center hits.
 If your hands are behind the ball (as they're more likely to be with an onset putter) you'll be more likely to flick, flip or twist your hands through impact.
 All of these factors increase the likelihood that you'll send the ball off line.

 However, I did say you'll "most likely putt better" with offset putters!
 It's not an exact science.
 If you're one of the few people who find an onset putter easier to align at the target (there are a few in every thousand), then this would make that style of putter the more sensible choice for you.
 For more information on onset putters, click here.

 The Anser style putter - the most common offset putter style

 Ping's Anser putter design is by far the most common style of offset putter.
 Copied a thousand times by other manufacturers, it remains the most popular and successful putter design, despite being first produced by Ping in 1966.
 Take a look at our Anser-style putter reviews here.

 The only issue I have found from my experience of using dozens of different offset putters is alignment.
 If the hosel obscures your view of a significant part of the leading edge at the heel end, then you lose a significant visual aid to correct aiming.
 Manufacturers have worked extensively to give other alignment aids, such as long lines on the back of the putter or the Odyssey 2-ball design.

 The main effect this covering of the heel of the leading edge can have is a tendency to close the putter face as you instinctively bring the toe end of the putter into line with the front of the hosel, which aims the putter left.